tomtomjhj/init.vim/notes.md

 * treesitter
     * sometimes both vim syntax and treesitter hightlighting are on
     * breaks `<cword>`?
-    * frequently broken by diff mode
+    * frequently broken by diff mode → should be fixed by my fix
     * If multiple captures apply, their hightlights overlap.
       Only the most precise one should be applied.
       Maybe it should be configurable, because overlapping is sometimes useful.